Tim Burton Self Portrait Art Lesson + Drawing Worksheet for Kids

 Learn how to draw a Nightmare Before Christmas Self-Portrait with an easy step by step tutorial video.
-It imitates the style of Tim Burton, an American film director known for his style shared in The Nightmare before Christmas.
+It imitates the style of Tim Burton, who created The Nightmare before Christmas movie.

 Nightmare Before Christmas Portrait Drawing